rtibi/MCW-Azure-Stack/Hands-on lab/HOL unguided - Azure Stack.md

 #### Exit criteria

--   The function code should be deployed and configured to connect to the Azure SQL Database and the Storage Account for the Contoso Web App.
+-   The function code should be deployed and configured to connect to the Azure SQL Database and the Storage Account for the Contoso Web App

 ## Exercise 6: Deploy Contoso Finance Admin website